We know these two.

 Un/Luckily, INformation is never at a shortage nowadays.
 And we can’t get enough of it.
 We read, listen & collect ad infinitum.

-It is a form INside, though inconsequential outside.
+It is a form INside, though inconsequential OUTside.

-This is where INformation and TRANSformation part ways.
+Here’s where INformation and TRANSformation part ways.

 TRANSformation is defined as “a thorough or dramatic change in form or appearance”.
 If INformation is acquired through a cognitive process, the basis for TRANSformation is a different ballpark.

-First, TRANSformation, at least in human terms, is not acquired by attention only; it is earned through action.
+First, TRANSformation, at least in human terms, is not acquired by attention only; it is earned through application.
 It’s true that a lucky few have been through spontaneous combustion of the old and suddenly become a reorganized, upgraded version of what/who they were.
 But the rest of us need to put skin in the game first.

 In order to TRANSform, we must let go of habitual thought and behavior.
 Put new INformation into action to align mind and body.
 And this process usually requires sweat & balls, as the mind will resist any changes to the INformation it already holds.